zbenmo/kill_dots/README.md

 Python 3.8.2

+Or even better:

+> which python3

+To make sure 'python3' is available.

+Or:

+> module load ..

+(to load python 3, if you are using the 'module' Linux framework)

 ---

 Also a package or few are needed.
 Usually a virtual environment is used to install packages.
 For example:

-> python -m venv env
+> python3 -m venv env
 > ./env/bin/activate
 > pip install -r requirements.txt

 Or similar.
-Make sure the right python version is used above.
+Make sure the right python version is used above (if you can use python3 in the command above it will keep you safe).

+The environment is now active and the requirements are available.

+Remember that the next time you want to use the script, having closed the session above, you need to activate the environment first.

+> ./env/bin/activate

+This will also make sure the the right python is used (and that the requirements are available).

 ---